nitishvu/angular2-login-seed/README.md

 npm run express-prod # runs express server in production mode using credentials overwritten in production.json
 ```

-I've tried to make it as easy as possible to add more OAuth providers to this app to keep it flexible.
+I've also tried to make it as easy as possible to add more OAuth providers to this app to keep
-If you think it can be done better please submit a PR to improve the maintainability of the app.
+it flexible.
+If you think it can be done better please submit a PR to improve the maintainability
+of the app.
 To add support for another OAuth provider 4 things need to be done:

 ##### 1. Add authorization and callback routes for the provider (edit `/routes/index.js`)
 ```